analystdaipayan/AnalystDaipayan/README.md

 ### ✨ About Me in 30 Secs ✨

-- 💼 Currently working as a Perfromance Analyst in Infosys.
+- 💼 Currently working as a Performance Analyst in Infosys.
 - 💡 Helping businesses grow with Data-Driven Insights.
 - 📊 Making Data talk for themselves with PowerBI.